babausse/kharon/README.md

 Clone this repository whenether you want, go inside, then type the following command :

 ```
-gem install dist/kharon-{version}
+gem install dist/kharon-<version>
 ```

-{version} being the version of the gem you want to install.
+<version> being the version of the gem you want to install.

 The gem will be installed on your system, from then on you can use it inside your applications.